connexcs/docs/did.md

 ### Set the Column list

-You also have a choice to set the column lists, by deciding which column shall be shown in the grid.
+You have a choice to set the column lists, by deciding which column shall be shown in the grid.

 1. Click on the button at top right, which is highlighted in the image below: